Download the app today.

 Artkive

-Artkive differs from StoryWorth by focusing on preserving children's artwork rather than compiling written stories.
+Artkive differs from Storyworth by focusing on preserving children's artwork rather than compiling written stories.
 It offers a simple solution for parents burdened with countless creations their children bring home, but are unsure how to appropriately store or display.
 With Artkive, parents can take photos, categorize, and store these pieces of art digitally.
 The platform also offers a service where they professionally photograph, compile, and print these artworks in a custom book design.
-Unlike StoryWorth's emphasis on the collection of oral histories, Artkive's aim is to ensure children's creativity is documented and cherished.
+Unlike Storyworth emphasis on the collection of oral histories, Artkive's aim is to ensure children's creativity is documented and cherished.

 HistoryLines